-Genome graphs consist numerical data associated with base pair positions.
+Genome graphs associate numerical data associated with base pair positions.
 You can open and view genome graph data files in IGB and manipulate them using functions in the Graph tab.

-Using the Graph tab settings, you can display graphs as line graphs or heat graphs, change their scale, convert them to floating (draggable) graphs, perform different types of transformations, and even compute averages or sums of multiple graphs.
+Using the Graph tab settings, you can display graphs as line graphs or heat graphs, change their scale, convert them to floating (draggable) graphs, and perform mathematical or other types types of transformations.
+You can also compute averages or sums of multiple graphs.

-You can also create graphs from annotation tracks, such as an RNA-Seq coverage graph showing the number of read alignments starting at each position.
+You can create graphs from annotation tracks, such as an RNA-Seq coverage graphs showing the number of read alignments starting at each position.